sxm13/GCNCharges/README.md

 ```
 example: ```python PACMaN.py test_file/test-1/ MOF DDEC6 10 True True```

-* folder-name: folder with cif files (without partial atomic charges).
+* folder-name: relative path to a folder with cif files without partial atomic charges
-* model_name & model-name: MOF or COF(COF just can use DDEC6)
+* model-name (default:MOF): MOF or COF
-* charge-type: Charge type, DDEC6, Bader or CM5.
+* charge-type (default:DDE6): DDEC6, Bader or CM5
-* digits: digits of charge (recommond use 6).
-ML models were trained on 6 digit dataset.
+* digits (default: 6): number of decimal places to print for partial atomic charges.
+ML models were trained on a 6-digit dataset.
-* atom_type & atom-type: keep the same partial atomic charge for the same atom types (based on the similarity of partial atomic charges).
+* atom-type (default: True): keep the same partial atomic charge for the same atom types (based on the similarity of partial atomic charges up to 2 decimal places).
-* neutral: keep the net charge is zero.
-We use "mean" method to neuralize the system.
-Please refer to the manuscript about the method.
+* neutral (default: True): keep the net charge is zero.
+We use "mean" method to neuralize the system where the excess charges are equally distributed across all atoms.

 # Website & Zenodo
-* You can predict partial atomic charges using an online APP :point_right: [link](https://pacman-charge-mtap.streamlit.app/).
+* Predict partial atomic charges using an online APP :point_right: [link](https://pacman-charge-mtap.streamlit.app/).
 * Full code and dataset can be downloaded from :point_right: [link](https://zenodo.org/records/10822403)
 * Note: All future releases will be uploaded on Github and pip only.